augmented-os/augmented-os/docs/architecture/components/task_execution_service/overview.md

-# Task Execution Layer Service
+# Task Execution Service

 ## Overview

-The Task Execution Layer Service is responsible for executing individual tasks within workflows.
+The Task Execution Service is responsible for executing individual tasks within workflows.
 It handles the routing, execution, validation, and state management of tasks, providing a reliable and extensible mechanism for task processing across different execution environments.

 ## Key Responsibilities